 What is the total price?

-This question may seem straightforward, but the final price you’ll pay is usually more than the list price.
+Knowing how much car you can afford is key to staying on budget.
+Remember that the final price you’ll pay is usually more than the list price.
 Tax, title and license or other dealership fees may push the price higher than planned.
 Understanding the fees that go into the final cost of the vehicle you’re looking at will help keep you on budget.

 Has the car been in any accidents?

 A used car might look pristine on the surface, but problems from previous accidents looming beneath the surface could lead to major issues in the future.
 However, if the vehicle is part of the GM Certified Pre-Owned (CPO) program, you can move forward with confidence that the car underwent a 172-point inspection and comes with a vehicle history report.

-Whether you ask to see a full vehicle report to check the accident history of the car, or purchase through the GM CPO program, knowing the history of your new car allows you to plan for your future.
+Whether you ask to see a full vehicle report to check the accident history of the car or purchase through the GM CPO program, knowing the history of your new car allows you to plan for your future.

 What does the warranty cover?

 Each new or GM CPO vehicle purchase comes with a warranty.
-But, what exactly does that cover?
+But what exactly does that cover?
 Asking someone at the dealership to walk through the warranty details — like whether scheduled maintenance or oil changes are included — can help you plan your finances months in advance.

 What should I know about the tech features?

 Auto technology and safety features advance every year, but we don’t always know how to use them.
 Get the most out of your vehicle by learning how to integrate with your smartphone before you leave the lot.
 Ask your salesperson to explain the safety features during your test drive to know if these extras are right for you.

-- What ancillary products can I add?
+What ancillary products can I add?

 When purchasing a new vehicle, it is important to consider any potential coverages you may want for your vehicle.
 If you plan on purchasing ancillary products, the dealership may be able to include the cost of those additions in your agreement.
 If you're considering leasing instead of buying, check with your dealer for plans that cover excess wear and use of the leased vehicle.

 Are there any incentives or discounts?